9 necessity donations animal shelters need this holiday season

 Or shop from retailers that donate part of their sales to shelters.

-With shelter representatives at 17 of the largest no-kill shelters across 10 states and the province of Ontario, Fetch by The Dodo knows the time, commitment and resources it takes for these organizations to help connect dogs and cats with their forever homes and families.
+With shelter representatives at 17 of the largest no-kill shelters across 10 states and the province of Ontario, Fetch knows the time, commitment and resources it takes for these organizations to help connect dogs and cats with their forever homes and families.

 Our shelter partners could use your help fulfilling their holiday wish lists this December.
 It's as easy as donating things around the house you're not using or adding grocery store items to your checklist or online cart.
 We know budgets are tight these days, but even the smallest donations can impact pets in need.